 Calcium is vital to the health of your swimming pool because it helps to balance the chemical makeup of your water.
 Therefore, when your swimming pool has the correct calcium concentration (calcium hardness), it prevents you from spending extra money on products to keep other chemical water fluctuations in check.

 Ideal Calcium Hardness Levels

-Finding a balanced calcium hardness level can be difficult but it is beneficial to your pool environment.
+Finding a balanced calcium hardness level can be difficult, but it benefits your pool environment.

-You want to try to maintain a calcium hardness level of about 200-400 parts per million.
+You want to maintain a calcium hardness level of about 200-400 parts per million.

 Anything over 400 ppm risks hard water that can damage the pool and equipment.
-Anything less than 200 ppm can bring the pool alkalinity down and corrode objects in the pool as well as irritate swimmers’ skin and eyes.
+Anything less than 200 ppm can bring the pool alkalinity down, corrode objects in the swimming pool, and irritate swimmers’ skin and eyes.

 Hard Water vs. Soft Water

 When water is “hard,” it contains calcium and other minerals like magnesium.
 While you want these minerals in your pool, if the water has too much calcium, you’ll encounter issues with scale building up in the plumbing and lining of your pool.
 If you’re dealing with this issue, read my guide on how to remove calcium scale deposits from your pool.